yashwant1810/redactCrew/README.md

 - **`flask-backend`**: The server-side application responsible for handling file uploads, PII detection, and redaction.
 - **`sih`**: The client-side React application offering an intuitive interface for users to interact with the PII redaction features.
+- **`pii-redactor-tool`**: The python package comprising of the scripts running to achieve the functionalities of the project.

 ### Frontend (React)

 The frontend provides a modern, dynamic user experience with: